akazad13/csharp-design-patterns/README.md

 **Examples**

 → Managing a database connection pool.

-→ Caching frequently accessed data (Single instance to easily evictino of cache).
+→ Caching frequently accessed data (Single instance to easily eviction of cache).

 → Managing application configuration settings.

-Violateds the single responsibility principle as the object creating and the lifetime of the the object is maintained by the class.
+Violated the single responsibility principle as the object creating and the lifetime of the object is maintained by the class.

 ```csharp
 // Program.cs